XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/docker.md

 | enabledTests           | (optional) A comma-separated list of tests that are the only ones to be run.
 For example: EntityCapsTest,SoftwareInfoIntegrationTest                                                                                                                                                            | -                   |
 | enabledSpecifications  | (optional) A comma-separated list of specifications (not case-sensitive) that are the only ones to be run.
 For example: XEP-0045,XEP-0060                                                                                                                                                       | -                   |

+For more information on enabling and disabling tests, consult [this guide](/documentation/selecting-tests).

 ### Exposing XMPP traffic logs

 XMPP traffic is logged by the container in its `/logs` directory.
 To easily access the XMPP traffic logs, use a bind mount from anywhere on the host machine into the container on the `/logs` path.